This is a list of all philosophy courses. For more information, see Philosophy.

 PHIL:1401 Matters of Life and Death3 s.h.

 Contemporary ethical controversies with life and death implications; topics may include famine, brain death, animal ethics, abortion, torture, terrorism, capital punishment.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 PHIL:1636 Principles of Reasoning: Argument and Debate3 s.h.